You are cordially invited to contribute Late Breaking Results poster to AIM 2023.

-1. What’s the Late Breaking Results Poster Session about?
+1. What is the Late Breaking Results Poster Session about?

 This session is to allow as many people as possible to share their work at AIM.
 The posters are reviewed for basic quality only, and are not held to the same standards as full papers.

-Poster sessions will run in dedicated time slots during the conference.
-Bring a digital poster in a virtual but interactive session at the allocated time, and talk to your colleagues about your work.
+Poster sessions will run at dedicated time slots during the conference.
+Bring a physical poster to display.

 3. How many authors of each accepted poster present the poster at AIM?